Yaacoub/VoteBot/README.md

 ## About

 This Discord bot allows users to create polls for others to vote.
-The strings are written in French and refer to a fictitious world, but you can easily modify them.
 The options include the:
 - Choices (optional, 2 through 10 included).
 - Duration (optional, in hours).
 - Question.